lukaslicon/ART120Final/README.md

 **Explanation of theme**
 "Nearby in space, but distant in time."
-Our team tackled this idea quite literally, with the player being sent forward into the future to view the exaggerated consequences of the housing crisis and possible deforestation of UCSC.
+Our team tackled this idea quite literally, with the player being sent forward into the future to view the exaggerated consequences of the housing crisis, possible deforestation of UCSC, and a post-apocalyptic environment.

 **Explanation of selectable requirements attempted**
 1. Advanced visual assets,